richafnu/Viva/Viva/glint/setup/change-live-survey.md

 #### Admin process for editing an item during a Live survey

 There are three entry points for editing an item:
--	From the **Question Library** on your admin dashboard.
+-	From the **Question Library**, on your admin dashboard.
 This entry point doesn't require survey to go into unapproved state.
 -	From the **Survey Programs, Live** section
 -	From the **Survey Programs, Upcoming** section